InteractionDesignFoundation/handbook/guides/expectations.md

 This list is an extension of our expectations from a senior developer (see prev. section) for senior frontend developers.

-1. Strong knowledge of HTML technologies and at least one modern JS framework and understand how it works.
+1. Strong knowledge of HTML technologies and at least one modern JS framework and an understanding of how it works.
 1. Middle-level knowledge of at least one different JS framework OR strong understanding of design patterns.

 ## Short articles to read